fazo96/ipfs-drive/README.md

 - [x] create new files from hash or text
 - [x] create folders
 - [x] download files on click
-- UI Polish: Favicon, toolbar
+- [x] UI: Favicon, toolbar
+- [x] link to github
 - IPNS support
 - delete, move, rename, copy files and folders
-- an help/about page with a link to github
+- an help/about page
 - check for updates

 ### Additional feature wishlist